acousticrobot/web-16/_pages/toki-pona/lesson-02a-syllables-2.md

 It is also useful if you want to talk _about_ a word.
 In toki pona we might put the word in quotes or italics: _mi toki e nimi 'lon'_.
 Here we can use the capsule with _nimi_ to emphasize that we are talking about the word:

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/syllables/nimilon.jpg" caption="nimi 'lon'" %}

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/syllables/nimisewi.jpg" caption="nimi 'sewi'" %}
+{% include image_dictionary.html definitions=page.capsule_words %}

 ### unofficial words with a head noun

 The most common use of syllables is when we need to create unofficial loan words and proper names.

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/syllables/sonja.jpg" caption="sonja" %}
+{% include image_dictionary.html definitions=page.syllable_names %}

-tosi
-apolo
-kowala

 #### cartouche

 toki pona uses capital letters to distinguish these foreign words, here we infix the glyphs in a cartouche.
 It is similar to the capsule above, but it used for foreign words only.

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/syllables/c_sonja.jpg" caption="Sonja" %}
+{% include image_dictionary.html definitions=page.cartouche_names %}

-Tosi
-Apolo
-Kowala

 #### head noun

 Since all unofficial words need to modify a noun, this will often rest on top of the cartouche.

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/syllables/jansonja.jpg" caption="jan Sonja" %}
+{% include image_dictionary.html definitions=page.head_names %}

-ma Tosi
-sewi Apolo
-soweli Kowala

 ### test your comprehension

 #### translate into toki pona (hover or tab through to reveal the answer)

 {% include image_dictionary.html definitions=page.toki_pona_tests reveal_text='true' %}

+That last one is my toki pona name, if you are looking for me on any social sites.